 When applied on the scalp, it potentially induces the production of new hair and increases the hair count.
 Initial trials have been successful however more research is needed to confirm the results of this baldness cure.

 Baldness is a common problem that develops with age.
 Some younger people, however, can suffer from receding hair too.
-Science still keeps searching for the ways to revert the process of balding and make it possible for anyone to have a full head of hair.
+Science still keeps searching for ways to revert the process of balding and make it possible for anyone to have a full head of hair.

 There is a wide variety of available baldness cures, starting from conventional topical creams and ending with innovative procedures using stem cells and plasma extracted from the blood.
 While many of them do have a valid place in the field, severe hair fall is still considered difficult to treat.

 In the end, only the invasive method, i.e. hair transplantation, has proven a successful and long-lasting outcome in the majority of cases.
-Besides, despite being a surgical procedure, a hair transplant is highly safe and involves minimum intervention.
+Besides, despite being a surgical procedure, a hair transplant is very safe and involves minimum intervention.

 Ask now for a free, non-binding hair analysis.
 Our experts are at your disposal 24/7!